-5. Inclination limits Athwa artships Fore-a Ind-aft

-(engine operation is safeguard limits) led under the following Static Dynami c Static Dynami c

-Main & Auxiliary machinery

-15.0° 22.5° 5.0° 7.5°

-Emergency machinery

-22.5° 22.5° 10.0° 10.0°

-Emergency machinery on ship

-liquefied gas and liquid chemic 30.0° 30.0°

-6. Main engine emergency ope

-At failure of one auxiliary blowe er, engine can be started and Yes 🗌 No

-operated at partial load At failure of one turbocharger, onging operation can be

-continued engine operation can be 🗌 Yes 🗌 No

-7. References: Additional Information mation Attached to Appli cation

-Document Name/Number Summary of information contained d in docume ent

-8. Further Remarks:

-- \ All parties that affect the final complete engine (e.g. manufacture, modify, adjust) are to be listed.
-All sites where such work is carried out may be required to complete CoP assessment. - † DA = Design Appraisal, TT = Type Test, CoP = Assessment of Conformity of Production.
-See 'Definitions' at the end of this application form for more information. - ‡ Only in case of TA Extension. - § See 'Definitions' at the end of this application form for more information.

-Completed By: Signat

-Company:

-Job Title: Stamp:

-Date:
+5. Inclination limits (engine operation is safeguard artships Dynami Fore-a nd-aft Dynami limits) dea under the following Static C Static C Main & Auxiliary machinery 15.0° 22.5° 5.0° 7.5° Emergency machinery 22.5° 22.5° 10.0° 10.0° Emergency machinery on shi liquefied gas and liquid chem 30.0° 30.0° 6.
+Main engine emergency op At failure of one auxiliary blow er, engine can be started and Yes □No operated at partial load At failure of one turbocharger, continued engine operation can be ☐ Yes ☐ No 7.
+References: Additional Info rmation Attached to Appli cation Document Name/Number Summary of information d in docume ent 8.
+Further Remarks: ne final complete engine ( .
+All sites where such wor ssment. d I, TT = Type Test, CoP = itions' at the end of this a • ‡ Only in case of TA Ext ension. § See 'Definitions' at the end of this application for rm for mo re informati on.
+Completed By: Signat Company: Job Title: Date: Stamp: